 costs by far.
 This platform is used to provide a clear understanding of the

-performance model, but in no way represents an ideal scenario.
-In the future,
+performance model, but in no way represents an ideal scenario; users should use

 gVisor does not introduce any additional costs with respect to raw memory accesses.
 Page faults and other Operating System (OS) mechanisms are translated through the Sentry, but once mappings are installed and available to the application, there is no additional overhead.

 The above figure demonstrates the memory transfer rate as measured by

 The Sentry provides an additional layer of indirection, and it requires memory in order to store state associated with the application.
 This memory generally consists of a fixed component, plus an amount that varies with the usage of operating system resources (e.g. how many sockets or files are opened).

 For many use cases, fixed memory overheads are a primary concern.
 This may be because sandboxed containers handle a low volume of requests, and it is therefore important to achieve high densities for efficiency.